 - We will take all reasonable measures to ensure any risk of harm to children's welfare is minimised inside and outside of the school environment. - Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies. - Ensure robust child protection arrangements are in place and embedded in the daily life and practice of the school. - Promote pupil health and safety. - Promote safe practice, and challenge unsafe practice. - Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers, supply staff and contractors.
 KCSiE Part Four has two sections, the second section addresses low-level concerns.
-KCSiE 2022 has added paragraphs 433 to 335 to provide information and clarity on the process for sharing lowlevel concerns. - Provide first aid and meet the health needs of children with medical conditions - Ensure school site security. - Address drugs and substance misuse issues. - Support and plan for young people in custody and their resettlement back into the community. - Work with all agencies regarding missing children, anti-social behaviour/gang activity and violence in the community/knife crime and children at risk of sexual exploitation. - Everyone having a duty to safeguard children inside/outside the school environment including school trips, extended school activities, vocational placements, and alternative education packages.
+KCSiE 2023 - Provide first aid and meet the health needs of children with medical conditions - Ensure school site security. - Address drugs and substance misuse issues. - Support and plan for young people in custody and their resettlement back into the community. - Work with all agencies regarding missing children, anti-social behaviour/gang activity and violence in the community/knife crime and children at risk of sexual exploitation. - Everyone having a duty to safeguard children inside/outside the school environment including school trips, extended school activities, vocational placements, and alternative education packages.